Discrete equational theories: Abstract

 \section{Abstract}

-We introduce discrete equational theories where operations are induced by those having discrete arities.
-We characterize the corresponding monads as monads preserving surjections.
-Using it, we prove Birkhoff type theorems for categories of algebras of discrete theories.
-This extends known results from metric spaces to general symmetric monoidal closed categories.
+On a locally $\lambda$-presentable symmetric monoidal closed category $\cv$, $\lambda$-ary enriched equational theories correspond to enriched monads preserving $\lambda$-filtered colimits.
+We introduce discrete $\lambda$-ary enriched equational theories where operations are induced by those having discrete arities (equations are not required to have discrete arities) and show that they correspond to enriched monads preserving preserving $\lambda$-filtered colimits and surjections.
+Using it, we prove enriched Birkhoff type theorems for categories of algebras of discrete theories.
+This extends known results from metric spaces and posets to general symmetric monoidal closed categories.